-An engaging, sophisticated, and fun introduction to the field of Bayesian Statistics, Bayes Rules!
-An Introduction to Bayesian Modeling with R brings the power of modern Bayesian thinking, modeling, and computing to a broad audience.
-In particular, it is an ideal resource for advanced undergraduate Statistics students and practitioners with comparable experience.
+An engaging, sophisticated, and fun introduction to the field of Bayesian statistics, Bayes Rules!: An Introduction to Applied Bayesian Modeling brings the power of modern Bayesian thinking, modeling, and computing to a broad audience.
+In particular, the book is an ideal resource for advanced undergraduate statistics students and practitioners with comparable experience. the book assumes that readers are familiar with the content covered in a typical undergraduate-level introductory statistics course.
+Readers will also, ideally, have some experience with undergraduate-level probability, calculus, and the R statistical software.
+Readers without this background will still be able to follow along so long as they

 Table of Contents